bohendo/my-clippings/highlights/war-of-art.md

  - loc 468 - The conventional interpretation is that the amateur pursues his calling out of love, while the pro does it for money.
 Not the way I see it.
 In my view, the amateur does not love the game enough.
 If he did, he would not pursue it as a sideline, distinct from his "real" vocation.
 The professional loves it so much he dedicates his life to it.
 He commits full-time.
 That's what I mean when I say turning pro.
 Resistance hates it when we turn pro.

  - loc 473 - Someone once asked Somerset Maugham if he wrote on a schedule or only when struck by inspiration.
 "I write only when inspiration strikes," he replied.
 "Fortunately it strikes every morning at nine o'clock sharp."

- - loc 473 - Someone once asked Somerset Maugham if he wrote on a schedule or only when struck by inspiration.
-"I write only when inspiration strikes," he replied.
-"Fortunately it strikes every morning at nine o'clock sharp."
 That's a pro.

  - loc 476 - Maugham reckoned another, deeper truth: that by performing the mundane physical act of sitting down and starting to work, he set in motion a mysterious but infallible sequence of events that would produce inspiration, as surely as if the goddess had synchronized her watch with his.